Easy Garlic Baked Chicken Thighs Recipe

 Adam and Joanne's Tips

-• If using skinless chicken thighs or chicken breast follow the recipe as stated, but rub the skinless chicken with a teaspoon of oil before baking.
-After adding the garlic, continue to bake until the chicken is done (this will likely take less time than mentioned above for bone-in chicken thighs).
+• Skinless chicken thighs or breasts: Follow the recipe as stated, but rub the skinless chicken with a teaspoon of oil before baking.
+After adding the garlic, continue to bake until the chicken is cooked through (this will take a bit less time than mentioned above for bone-in chicken thighs).

 Nutrition Per Serving Serving Size 1 thigh plus 1/4 of the veggies / Calories 216 / Protein 16 g / Carbohydrate 13 g / Dietary Fiber 2 g / Total Sugars 2 g / Total Fat 11 g / Saturated Fat 3 g / Cholesterol 81 mg / Sodium 716 mg